MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maturity/overview.md

 1. What investment model is required?

-## Business Impact
+## Business impact

 ### Critical

 Production, operations, or deployment deadlines will be severely affected, or there will be a severe impact on production or profitability.
 Multiple users or services are affected.

-Initial Response time < 60 minutes with 24x7 access
+Initial Response time < 60 minutes with 24x7 access.

 Issues demand an immediate response and require 24x7 operation, every day.